Cel31/Cel31/README.md

 - how to make baskets from plant-based raw materials and plastics,
 - how to create compost and bokashi compost from trash!

-### 👯 I’m looking for collaboration around sustainability
+### 👯 I’m looking for collaboration around sustainability and responsible science

 ### 📫 How to reach me: ckerfant@gmail.com